Fathers and Sons (novel): Plot

-Arkady Kirsanov has just graduated from the University of Petersburg.
-He returns with a friend, Bazarov, to his father's modest estate in an outlying province of Russia.
-His father, Nikolay, gladly receives the two young men at his estate, called Marino, but Nikolay's brother, Pavel, soon becomes upset by the strange new philosophy called "nihilism" which the young men, especially Bazarov, advocate.
+University graduate Arkady Kirsanov returns to his father's modest estate, called Marino.
+Arkady brings his friend, Yevgeny Bazarov.
+His father, Nikolay, gladly receives the two young men at his estate, but Nikolay's brother, Pavel, soon becomes upset by the strange new philosophy called "nihilism" that the young men advocate.

 Nikolay, initially delighted to have his son return home, slowly begins to feel uneasy.
-A certain awkwardness develops in his regard toward his son, as Arkady's radical views, much influenced by Bazarov, make Nikolay’s own beliefs feel dated.
+A certain awkwardness develops in his regard toward his son, as Arkady's radical views, much influenced by Bazarov, make Nikolay's own beliefs feel dated.
 Nikolay has always tried to stay as current as possible, by doing things such as visiting his son at school so the two can stay as close as they can, but this in Nikolay's eyes has failed.
 To complicate this, the father has taken a servant, Fenechka, into his house to live with him and has already had a son by her, named Mitya.
 Arkady, however, is not troubled by the relationship; on the contrary, he is delighted by the addition of a younger brother.

-The two young men stay over at Marino for some weeks, then decide to visit a relative of Arkady's in a neighboring province.
-There, they observe the local gentry and meet Madame Anna Sergevna Odintsova, an elegant woman of independent means, who cuts a seductively different figure from the pretentious and conventional types of the local provincial society.
-Both are attracted to her, and she, intrigued by Bazarov's singular manner, invites them to spend a few days at her estate, Nikolskoye.
-While Bazarov at first feels nothing for Anna, Arkady falls head over heels in love with her.
+The two young men stay at Marino for some weeks, then decide to visit a relative of Arkady's.
+There, they observe the local gentry and meet Madame Anna Sergevna Odintsova, an elegant woman of independent means, who cuts a seductively different figure from conventional types of the local provincial society.
+Both are greatly attracted to her, and she, intrigued by Bazarov's singular manner, invites them to spend a few days at her estate, Nikolskoye.